accs-uaa/vegetation-cover-modeling/README.md

 * *Study Area*: Output study area polygon feature class.

 ### Anaconda: Statistical Modeling of Foliar cover
 The statistical modeling of foliar cover for individual species occurs in a train-test cross validation and train step and a predict step.
-These processes can take numerous hours to days to complete.
+These processes can take numerous hours or days to complete.
 Conducting all processes on virtual machines is highly recommended.

 #### 11. Distribution-abundance Train and Test by R Squared
 "Distribution-Abundance Train and Test" trains a classifier to predict species presence and absence and trains a regressor to predict species abundance within areas of predicted presence.
-The predictions are composited into a single continuous output that can theoretically range from 0 to 100 representing percent cover.
-All model performance metrics are calculated on independent test partitions.
+The predictions are composited into a single continuous output that can theoretically range from 0 to 100 representing percent foliar cover.
+All model performance metrics are calculated on the combined independent test partitions of a single iteration of 10-fold cross-validation.
+Optimization of hyperparameters and thresholds occurs in nested 10-fold cross-validations that use only the training partitions of the outer cross-validation folds.
 Models are optimized to maximize R squared.
 * *Input File*: CSV table containing the mean foliar cover observations for a particular species with the features extracted.
 * *Output Folder*: Folder where the model files, report, and figures will be saved.
 * *Output Report Name*: Name (.html file) of the output text report on statistical performance.
 * *Taxon Name*: Name of the taxon or aggregate (spaces allowed).

 #### 11-alt.
 Distribution-abundance Train and Test by Negative Mean Squared Error
 "Distribution-Abundance Train and Test" trains a classifier to predict species presence and absence and trains a regressor to predict species abundance within areas of predicted presence.
-The predictions are composited into a single continuous output that can theoretically range from 0 to 100 representing percent cover.
-All model performance metrics are calculated on independent test partitions.
+The predictions are composited into a single continuous output that can theoretically range from 0 to 100 representing percent foliar cover.
+All model performance metrics are calculated on the combined independent test partitions of a single iteration of 10-fold cross-validation.
+Optimization of hyperparameters and thresholds occurs in nested 10-fold cross-validations that use only the training partitions of the outer cross-validation folds.
 Models are optimized to minimize negative mean squared error.
 * *Input File*: CSV table containing the mean foliar cover observations for a particular species with the features extracted.
 * *Output Folder*: Folder where the model files, report, and figures will be saved.
 * *Output Report Name*: Name (.html file) of the output text report on statistical performance.
 * *Taxon Name*: Name of the taxon or aggregate (spaces allowed).

 #### 12. Map Performance Discrete NSSI
-"Map Performance Discrete NSSI" estimates the amount of observed spatial heterogeneity in species foliar cover predicted by a discrete type vegetation map, the North Slope land cover map.
-All model performance metrics are calculated on independent test partitions.
+"Map Performance Discrete NSSI" estimates the amount of observed spatial heterogeneity in species foliar cover predicted by a discrete type vegetation map, the North Slope Land Cover map.
+All model performance metrics are calculated on the combined independent test partitions of 10-fold cross-validation.
 * *Input File*: CSV table containing the mean foliar cover observations for a particular species with the features extracted.
 * *Metrics File*: Output csv table containing the mean foliar cover observations and the predictions based on the discrete type map.

 #### 13. Map Performance Discrete Random
 "Map Performance Discrete Random" estimates the amount of observed spatial heterogeneity in species foliar cover predicted by a random distribution of 25 discrete classes.
-All model performance metrics are calculated on independent test partitions.
+All model performance metrics are calculated on the combined independent test partitions of 10-fold cross-validation.
 * *Input File*: CSV table containing the mean foliar cover observations for a particular species with the features extracted.
 * *Metrics File*: Output csv table containing the mean foliar cover observations and the predictions based on the discrete type map.